 2. We provide hard copy maps of each section (a section starts at a support stop and finishes at the next one).
 If you can navigate and are good at reading maps it should be possible to make your way round without markers.
 With a combination of markers and maps it should not be too difficult to follow the route.
 Essentially you are running along a river valley so there are not that many places you can go wrong.

-3. We do have marshals at key points on the route, just be aware that we have three race distances (there is a half marathon, marathon as well a the ultra run) the routes differ a little and at one or two junctions take a different direction (signed) but check with the marshal if you are unsure.
+3. We do have marshals at key points on the route, just be aware that we have two race distances (there is a half marathon as well a the ultra run) the routes differ a little and at one junction they take a different direction (signed) but check with the marshal if you are unsure.

 4. Additionally we provide a GPX download which you can upload to a handheld GPS device.